 When applying an external clock, it is required to avoid sudden changes in the applied clock frequency to ensure stable operation of the MCU.
 A variation in frequency of more than 2% from one clock cycle to the next can lead to unpredictable behavior.
-If changes of more than 2% is required, ensure that the MCU is kept in Reset during the changes.
+It is required to ensure that the MCU is kept in Reset during such changes in the clock frequency.